-Teak - A rich, golden honey colored hardwood that turns into a silvery gray when left untreated.
-This is, by far, the most popular material for outdoor furniture.
-It's durable and the natural color can be maintained but the silvery gray weathered look is also beautiful.
+Outdoor Ready.
+Teak.
+A rich, golden honey-colored hardwood that turns into a silvery gray when left untreated.
+It is, by far, the most popular material for outdoor furniture.
+It's durable, and the natural color can be maintained, but the silvery-gray weathered look is also beautiful.
 Cedar.
 It is a softwood that is pale yellow or cream.
 It is maintained through sanding and finishing.
 Pine.
 A type of softwood that is less durable than cedar and teak.
 It is lightweight and pale.
 The pale color allows it to come in a variety of paint finishes ranging from subdued colors to brighter ones.

 Picnic benches add more than functionality.
 It comes in a wide array of materials and finishes that can blend with any outdoor area design.
 It can make your outdoor experience more comfortable.
-With the guide above, you can land a high quality picnic bench that you'll be able to enjoy for many years.
+With the guide above, you can land a high-quality picnic bench that you'll enjoy for many years.